viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 const std::string SERVER_ADDR( "192.168.44.10" ); // Specify your actual server IP address
 ```

-The server writes the samples (a list of voltage values) to a text file.
+The server writes the XADC samples (a list of voltage values) to a text file.
 Each set of samples is written to a new file.
 The standard name of the file the server creates looks like this: via_socket_*240324_203824.6369*.txt
 Part of the name in italics is the date and time stamp.